Indonesia is a wild and wonderful country of 17,000 islands, and many of the best things to do in Indonesia are off the beaten path.

 19. Enjoy Indonesian Food

-Some good things to try are Satay Ayam (chicken skewers), Nasi Goreng (fried rice), Martabak (omelette pancake), and for dessert Pisang Goreng (fried bananas).
+Some good things to try are Satay Ayam (chicken skewers), Rendang Sapi (spicy beef curry), Nasi Goreng (fried rice), Martabak (omelette pancake), and for dessert Pisang Goreng (fried bananas).

-Don’t expect to find any Western food outside of Bali (except for the occasional Pizza Hut or KFC in big cities), but that’s okay.
+Don’t expect to find hardly any Western food outside of Bali (except for the occasional Pizza Hut or KFC in big cities), but that’s okay.
+You’ll probably fall in love with the local food, and it’s cheap!

 20. Shop For Souvenirs